Jerusalem Faction: Tal Law

 In accordance with the judicial ruling, Prime Minister Ehud Barak set up the Tal committee in 1999.
 The committee reported its findings in April 2000, and its recommendations were approved by the Knesset in July 2002; the new "Tal Law", as it came to be known, was passed with 51 votes in favour and 41 against.
 The new law provided for a continuation of the Torato Umanuto arrangement under specific conditions laid down in the law, such as substituting a one-year civilian service, instead of the 3-year military conscription.
 It was hoped that the number of exemptions would gradually diminish.
 However, the new law did not put an end to controversies and disagreements.

-In 2005, then-Justice Minister Tzipi Livni stated that the Tal Law, which by then had yet to be fully implemented, did not provide an adequate solution to the issue of Haredi conscription, as only 1,115 of the 41,450 yeshiva students covered by the arrangement had taken the "decision year" provided by the law, and of these, only 31 had later enlisted in the Israel Defense Forces (IDF).
+In 2005, then-Justice Minister Tzipi Livni stated that the Tal Law, which by then had yet to be fully implemented, did not provide an adequate solution to the issue of Haredi conscription in Israel, as only 1,115 of the 41,450 yeshiva students covered by the arrangement had taken the "decision year" provided by the law, and of these, only 31 had later enlisted in the Israel Defense Forces (IDF).
 In 2007, the Tal Law was extended until August 2012.
 In January 2012, Ehud Barak, serving as Defense Minister, said his ministry was preparing an alternative to the Tal Law.
 Dozens of IDF reserve soldiers had put up what they called "the suckers' camp" near the Tel Aviv Savidor Central railway station, to protest the possible extension of the Tal Law.
 Several politicians, public figures, disabled IDF veterans, and high school and university students visited the protest encampment.

 In February 2012, the High Court of Justice ruled that the Tal Law in its current form was unconstitutional, and could not be extended beyond August.
 Prime Minister Benjamin Netanyahu said that the government would formulate a new bill that would guarantee a more equal sharing of the burden by all parts of Israeli society.
 The issue was also part of a possible government collapse leading into the 2012-2013 election.
 In light of these events, in November 2012 Jerusalem Faction founder Shmuel Auerbach issued a memorandum to all yeshiva students asking them to refrain from reporting to the recruitment office until further notice, even if the purpose was only to receive a medical exam.